manuel040192/react-redux-thunk-gallery/README.md

 **Highlighted information:**

-- The name that is given identifies which reducer is being talked about.
+- A name that is given identifies which reducer is being talked about.
 For example, the property name that has the value gallery is what gives a reducer called galleryReducer its name.

 - The presence of galleryReducer identifies that there's a reducer in the web application's store.